 Kids can have fun with this Easter egg craft, using foam trays and pretty craft tape.
 These beautiful eggs will be perfect for decorations at home or in the classroom to celebrate the spring season!

-The Easter holiday adds special themed activities to crafting with kids.
-This is a fun Easter craft that gives kids lots of opportunity to create while exercising fine motor skills.
+This is a fun craft that gives kids lots of opportunity to create while exercising fine motor skills.
+With an common recyclable and colorful trims, there’s no limit to the options for decorating eggs in this fun art activity.

 Related: Easter Crafts and Activities